ZipCodeCore/CodeGo/README.md

-# Code Interpreters: Understanding How Programming Languages Run
+# CodeGo : Understanding How Programming Languages Run

 Welcome to your introduction to programming with Java and Python!
 This repository contains beginner-friendly tutorials for both languages, focusing on how code gets executed on your computer.